IBM/ibm-watson-embed-model-builder/README.md

 images and metadata to be created.

-Given a model manifest file, this tool can fetch the model artifacts and package them into watson runtime compatible model images alog with useful metadata.
+Given a model manifest file, this tool can fetch the model artifacts and package them into watson runtime compatible model images along with useful metadata.

 These operations are split into separate commands to facilitate easy parallelization in the CI system of your choice.